 Joint Venture vs Partnership Differences

-Joint Venture is defined as a type of Business Corporation where two or more firms come together for a specific purpose to attain a certain activity or task and complete specific project.
+Joint Venture is defined as a type of business corporation where two or more firms come together for a specific purpose to attain a certain activity or task and complete a specific project.
 The venture formed is non-permanent or temporary in nature (temporary partnership) and description as when the project is completed the joint venture comes to a conclusion.

 - An apt illustration of an Indian Joint Venture with a foreign company is the airline, Vistara which is the brand identity of Tata SIA Airlines Ltd, a Joint Venture between India’s corporate giant Tata Sons and Singapore Airlines (SIA).

 - Bharti AXA General Insurance Co Limited is a Joint Venture between paramount trade group Bharti Enterprises and France based insurance major known as AXA.
 It offers a massive variety of insurance products starting from health. home, vehicle, travel, and education